Save big (up to $1,875) on small business tools with our free membership, business.com+

 Kravitz detailed two crucial considerations for businesses applying Handy’s management theory to improve their operations:

-2. The dynamic nature of company culture: Kravitz also stressed the dynamic nature of workplace cultures, which evolve due to leadership changes, growth or market pressures.
+2. The dynamic nature of company culture: Kravitz stressed the dynamic nature of workplace cultures, which evolve due to leadership changes, growth or market pressures.
 “Many companies begin with a power culture driven by strong leadership but transition to a task or role culture as they scale,” Kravitz shared.

 Incorporating Handy’s management theory can significantly impact your business, creating a more employee-centric company culture and increasing productivity.
 However, it should be strategically implemented.
 Here’s how to apply it effectively.